MBtech/awesome-cs-conferences/README.md

 Green box next to deadline represents currently open CFP and blue box represents soon to open CFP.

+**Note: Deadlines mentioned here are abstract deadlines if the abstract and full submission deadlines are separate for a conference.**

 Systems Conferences
 ---------------
 | Conference| Submission Deadline | Conference year|